tamglaeser/tamglaeser.github.io/books.md

 - _Chronicle of a Death Foretold_ by Gabriel García Márquez
 - _Paula_ by Isabel Allende
 - _The Pillars of the Earth_ by Ken Follett
+- _The Time Traveler's Wife_ by Audrey Niffenegger